Dedicated volunteers are the lifeblood of BFC, allowing us to send patrols into the field whenever and wherever wild buffalo are in danger.

 “Geddy Lee” earned a B.A. with a double major in Economics and Business Administration from Austin College in Sherman, Texas and a M.S. with concentrations in Health Informatics and Information Organization from the University of North Texas in Denton, Texas.
 He previously performed accounting functions for a multinational corporation and served as a staff member and graduate assistant in various academic libraries in a variety of roles.
 He has also been licensed in his home state of Texas as a bail bondsman, private investigator, and real estate agent, in addition to being an honorably discharged United States Naval Officer.
 He is grateful to be given the opportunity to provide his skills for an organization that is working to preserve the natural world.
-This is his first season volunteering with BFC, and his first time living in Montana.
-He is looking forward to experiencing the spring, summer, and fall seasons.
+This is his second season volunteering with BFC.

 Mike is a co-Founder of BFC and a founding Board Member.
 He earned a B.A. in Radio/Television and Psychology from the University of Montana, and has produced more than 20 video documentaries on human rights and environmental issues.
 Mike’s videography work has received awards from the Best of the Northwest Film Festival, the Hometown Video Festival, and the International Wildlife Film Festival.
 He has worked as an undercover videographer for Greenpeace, Native Forest Network, and BearWatch.
 His footage has been broadcast on CNN, ABC, CBS, NBC, FOX, A&E, the Discovery Channel, as well as French and German Television.
 Mike is co-founder of Cold Mountain, Cold River, and an environmental organizer and activist with more than two decades of experience.
 His long history of on-the-ground activism along with his passion and skill in creating compelling short films about bison behavior and management are some of BFC’s greatest organizational assets.
 Mike leadership in the field has been crucial to BFC’s success.
 Leading BFC together since 1997, Mike and Dan remain the principal organizers of BFC.
 They have literally trained hundreds of volunteers on every aspect of BFC’s work—and helped launch thousands of activists out into the world after experiencing the effectiveness and empowerment of BFC.